 Preserving the Dark Sky

-Terra Nova National Park was designated as a Dark Sky Preserve in March 2018 by the Royal Astronomical Society of Canada.
-As part of the Dark Sky Preserve Program, Terra Nova is committed to protecting the nighttime environment, reducing energy consumption.
+Terra Nova National Park was designated as a Dark Sky Preserve in February 2018 by the Royal Astronomical Society of Canada.
+As part of the Dark Sky Preserve Program, Terra Nova is committed to protecting the nighttime environment and reducing energy consumption.
 This includes adjusting, retrofitting, or eliminating light fixtures as well as promoting and delivering new educational and interpretive programs on astronomy and other dark sky themes.
 The designation is the first in Newfoundland and Labrador and the twentieth in Canada.

 Protecting the night sky is great news for stargazers as well as wildlife.
 Terra Nova is committed to improving nocturnal ecology by returning the dark night to birds, bats, insects and amphibians.